InsightSoftwareConsortium/ITKContinuousIntegration/README.md

-# ITKJenkinsTemplate
+# ITKCIDeployment
-This repository provides a Jenkins configuration template to submit builds to the ITK dashboard.
+This repository provides scripts to setup continuous integration.
+This includes scripts to configure Jenkins to automatically manage the builds, and build robot configuration scripts.